realXtend/doc/netgames/netgames-rex-2012.rst

 http://www.avango.org/raw-attachment/wiki/Res/Improving_the_AVANGO_VR-AR_Framework--Lessons_Learned.pdf

 * http://www.avango.org/wiki/Concepts

-Avango concepts seem quite similar to tundra - 'fields' is a bit like our attrs, are autoserialized etc., and there are connections which are perhaps similar to qt signal conns .. the example there is a proximity sensor
+NOTE: Avango concepts seem quite similar to tundra - 'fields' is a bit like our attrs, are autoserialized etc., and there are connections which are perhaps similar to qt signal conns .. the example there is a proximity sensor